kschramm-usgs/sensorSuite-mirror/README.md

 #####Command Line
 The program can be compiled by using the commands "gradle compileJava" which will compile the source code, or "gradle build" which will also run the unit tests.
-Running the program can be done by either opening the jar through a filebrowser or running either the command "java -jar SensorTestSuite.jar" or "gradle run".
+Running the program can be done by either opening the jar through a filebrowser or running either "gradle run", which launches the jar file, or "java -jar build/libs/SensorTestSuite$version_number$.jar", with $version_number$ replaced with the current version, such as 0.9.0.

 #####Eclipse
 For those who wish to compile and run this program with Eclipse, run the command "gradle eclipse" and then, inside eclipse, go to File>"Open projects from file system..." and direct Eclipse to the root folder of the test suite.
 Now the code will be available as an Eclipse project.
 For more information on using Eclipse, consult the Eclipse documentation.